domenicquirl/domenicquirl.github.io/content/blog/langjam2021/index.md

 For me, the thing that immediately came to mind when I read 'first-class comments' was meta-programming.
 I don't know why, it was just the context in which I could see comments-as-values being the most useful.
 Cause sure, sticking a comment in a variable like `let x = /* bar */;` is fun and all, but what does that let you do?
-If you have access to a program's syntax tree however, and you have a parser that preserves comments, and then you can **inspect and manipulate** the syntax tree... well, then it's not the compiler that decides what effects comments in your program will have - it's **You** who decides[^syntax-trees]<span id="fn-syntax-trees"></span>!
+If you have access to a program's syntax tree however, and you have a parser that preserves comments, and then you can **inspect and manipulate** the syntax tree... well, then it's not the compiler that decides what effects comments in your program will have - it's **You** who decides[^syntax-trees]!

 Enter _Suslang_.
 (Yes, the language is called Suslang and our team name was ඞ.